dasch-swiss/dsp-api/docs/src/paradox/05-internals/design/gravsearch.md

 `AbstractSparqlTransformer` contains members whose state is changed during the iteration over the statements of the input query.
 They can then by used to create the converted query.

--  `mainResourceVariable: Option[QueryVariable]`: variable representing the main resource of the input query.
-Used in the prequery's SELECT clause.
+-  `mainResourceVariable: Option[QueryVariable]`: SPARQL variable representing the main resource of the input query.
+Present in the prequery's SELECT clause.
-- `dependentResourceVariables: mutable.Set[QueryVariable]`: a set of variables representing dependent resources in the input query.
+- `dependentResourceVariables: mutable.Set[QueryVariable]`: a set of SPARQL variables representing dependent resources in the input query.
+Used in an aggregation function in the prequery's SELECT clause (see below).
-- `dependentResourceVariablesGroupConcat: Set[QueryVariable]`: variables representing dependent resources' IRIs in the prequery's SELECT clause.
+- `dependentResourceVariablesGroupConcat: Set[QueryVariable]`: a set of SPARQL variables representing an aggregation of dependent resources.
+Present in the prequery's SELECT clause.
-- `valueObjectVariables: mutable.Set[QueryVariable]`: variables representing value objects.
+- `valueObjectVariables: mutable.Set[QueryVariable]`: a set of SPARQL variables representing value objects.
+Used in an aggregation function in the prequery's SELECT clause (see below).
-- `valueObjectVarsGroupConcat: Set[QueryVariable]`: variables representing value objects' IRIs in the prequery's SELECT clause.
+- `valueObjectVarsGroupConcat: Set[QueryVariable]`: a set of SPARQL variables representing an aggregation of value objects.
+Present in the prequery's SELECT clause.

+The variables mentioned above are present in the prequery's result rows because they are part of the prequery's SELECT clause.

+The following example illustrates the handling of variables.
-The following Gravsearch query looks for pages with sequence number 10 that are part of a book:
+The following Gravsearch query looks for pages with a sequence number of 10 that are part of a book:

 ```sparql
 PREFIX incunabula: <http://0.0.0.0:3333/ontology/0803/incunabula/simple/v2#>